Getac's Next Generation ZX10 is the Lightest 10-Inch Fully Rugged Tablet Currently Available on The Market

 The next generation ZX10 includes dual SIM technology (Nano SIM + eSIM) for optimal mobile network coverage, while WiFi 6E, Bluetooth 5.2 and optional dedicated dual-band GPS offer rapid data transfer and location positioning capabilities.
 For those with more extensive data collection and communication needs, the device can be configured with 4G LTE and 5G Sub-6, Near Field Communication (NFC) (non-payment) and a barcode reader.

 The ZX10 features a hot-swappable dual-battery design that supports full-shift operation without downtime or delays.
 It can also be configured with a single battery for customers who wish to mount the device on forklifts or other vehicles.
-An optional high-capacity Li-ion battery pack is available for those who require longer battery life.
+Optional high-capacity Li-ion battery pack are available for those who require longer battery life.

 The lightest 10-inch fully rugged Android tablet on the market

 Like all Getac devices, the ZX10 is built rugged from the ground up to thrive in challenging environments.
 MIL-STD-810H certification, IP66 certification and 6ft drop resistance ensures it can stand up to the rigours of intensive field work, while an operating temperature range of -29°C to 63°C / -20°F to 145°F provides further peace of mind in adverse weather conditions and extreme operational scenarios.
-Despite these comprehensive fully rugged credentials, the ZX10 starting weight is 906 grams, making it the lightest 10-inch fully rugged tablet currently available on the market.
+Despite these comprehensive fully rugged credentials, the ZX10 weighs just starting from 906 grams, making it the lightest 10-inch fully rugged tablet currently available on the market1.

 Intuitive Android operating system

 The next generation ZX10 is powered by the intuitive Android operating system (Android 13 is installed as standard), for incredible versatility and ease of use.
 It is also verified as an Android Enterprise Recommended rugged device, meeting all the specifications and requirements of Google's rigorous testing process.
-Additionally, it will be fully supported with at least five years of security updates and is guaranteed to support at least three Android OS version upgrades, along with all regular feature enhancements over this period.
+This means it will receive full security updates every 90 days for five years after the launch date, along with regular patches and feature enhancements over this period.
+Getac is also committed to supporting a minimum of three Android OS versions for each product generation, futureproofing the ZX10 and ensuring an exceptional Android experience at all times.

 Compatible with Getac's Essentials Suite software solutions

-The next generation ZX10 is fully compatible with Getac's Essentials Suite – a comprehensive collection of powerful software solutions designed to help organizations overcome operational challenges and enhance field worker efficiency.
-This suite includes innovative new apps such as Getac Management, Getac Monitoring, OEMConfig and Driving Safety[2].
+The next generation ZX10 is fully compatible with Getac's Essentials Suite – a comprehensive collection of powerful software solutions designed to help organisations overcome operational challenges and enhance field worker efficiency.
+This includes innovative new apps such as Getac Management, Getac Monitoring, OEMConfig and Driving Safety2.

-"For field-based professionals, device weight can have a significant impact on productivity, particularly when carrying and/or operating it for extended periods of time," said Mike McMahon, President of Getac North America.
+"For field-based professionals, device weight can have a significant impact on productivity, particularly when carrying and/or operating it for extended periods of time," says James Hwang, President of Getac Technology Corporation.
 "Not only is the next generation ZX10 the lightest 10-inch fully rugged tablet currently available on the market, but its powerful combination of AI-ready performance, extensive configurability, fully rugged reliability, and intuitive Android OS makes it one of the most versatile as well."

 The next generation ZX10 is available now.
 For more information, please visit www.getac.com